 To accompany our many membership activities, we have undertaken a review of ICGN's constitutional documents.
 Supported by an Articles Review Group established by the ICGN Board, the review followed approval by ICGN Members last year to amend membership categories and fees.
-It included an with ICGN Members, ICGN Board and legal advisors.
+It included an assessment of ICGN's Articles against peer organisations and ICGN's own GGP.
+This was a comprehensive exercise including consultation with ICGN Members, ICGN Board and legal advisors.
 The recommended changes will be presented to ICGN Members for approval at our forthcoming AGM.